markrickert/mark-travels-the-world/_posts/2017-04-02-initial-impressions-of-guayaquil-ecuador.md

     image_path: /assets/images/2017-04-02-initial-impressions-of-guayaquil-ecuador/animales-3-th.jpg
 ---

 I've been in Guayaquil, Ecuador for almost a week now.
 Typically, when I'm traveling internationally, I just stay at [hostels](https://en.wikipedia.org/wiki/Hostel).
-But since I'm spending 9 days here before the [Salinas Wingsuit Boogie](https://www.facebook.com/events/955684901229981/) and traveling with thousands of dollars of skydiving equipment, an private AirBnB seemed a lot safer than a shared room hostel.
+But since I'm spending 9 days here before the [Salinas Wingsuit Boogie](https://www.facebook.com/events/955684901229981/) and traveling with thousands of dollars of skydiving equipment, a private AirBnB seemed a lot safer than a shared room hostel this trip.
 At $35 a night, it's a great deal and it gives me privacy and comfort to work when I'm not exploring the city.

 {% include figure image_path="/assets/images/2017-04-02-initial-impressions-of-guayaquil-ecuador/panorama.jpg" %}{: .full}